frchiron/crafted_design_exercises/online-store/README.md

 ### Acceptance criteria

 1. User has a shopping basket with a few items
-2. Check if all items are in stock.
-If not, payment is aborted and user is informed which items are out of stock
+2. Check if all items are in stock (external system).
+	1. If not in stock, payment is aborted and user is informed which items are out of stock
-3. Payment is sent to the payment gateway
+3. Payment is sent to the payment gateway (external system)
-	1. Check if user passes the credit check (done via external system).
-		1. If check fails, payment is aborted and message is returned to the user
-	2. Payment details is sent to the Credit Card payment system
+	1. Payment gateway returns a payment status:
+		1. PaymentFailure with a error message (e.g. User failed credit check)
+		2. PaymentSuccessful
 4. If payment is successful, a confirmation email is sent
 5. Payment status is returned.
 It could be:
 	1. OK.
 Everything went well.